Applicants Schools Enterprise Media About Find a course Apply

 Assumed knowledge: Refer to single degree entries.

-Optional portfolio/personal statement: Refer to the course descriptions for the non-innovation leadership degree component (eg applicants are advised to submit a portfolio for design courses or an optional personal statement for other courses).
+Optional portfolio/personal statement: Refer to single degree entries.
+(For example, applicants are advised to submit a portfolio for design courses or an optional personal statement for other courses).
 The course area offering the professional degree with Bachelor of Creative Intelligence and Innovation selects students into the program.

 Other applicants

-Optional portfolio/personal statement: Refer to the course descriptions for the non-innovation leadership degree component (eg applicants are advised to submit a portfolio for design courses or an optional personal statement for other courses).
+Optional portfolio/personal statement: Refer to single degree entries.
+(For example, applicants are advised to submit a portfolio for design courses or an optional personal statement for other courses).
 The course area offering the professional degree with Bachelor of Creative Intelligence and Innovation selects students into the program.

 Refer to the UTS general admission criteria.